 The Airmen's Stories - Sgt.
 F R Walker-Smith

-Francis Richard Walker-Smith, of Stanley Common, Derbyshire, was born on 29th January 1917.
+Francis Richard Walker-Smith, of Stanley Common, Derbyshire, was born on 29th January 1917, the son of Arthur Walker-Smith and Frances Walker-Smith (nee Maddocks).

-He attended Bemrose School before joining the RAFVR on 8th January 1938 as an Airman u/t Pilot.
+He attended Derby Municipal Secondary School in 1929 before going on to Bemrose School 1930-34.
+He joined the RAFVR on 8th January 1938 as an Airman u/t Pilot.

 Walker-Smith claimed two Me110s destroyed on 18th August, a Do17 on the 26th and a Me109 on the 28th.
 He was shot down in combat with Me109s off the Sussex Coast on the 29th.
 He baled out, wounded in the foot, landing at Hawkhurst.
 His Hurricane, V7350, crashed on Underwood Farm, near the River Dudwell, Etchingham.